 Henri Bonneau Cuvee Speciale.
 The Speciale is not produced in most vintages.
 It is a very ripe, port like wine that is not for everyone.
 The decision as to what barrels end up in which wines is made shortly before bottling.
 The choice is made based on quality.
 So far, Henri Bonneau Cuvee Speciale has only been produced in 1990 and 1998.

-Serving and Decanting Henri Bonneau with Wine, Food, Pairing Tips
+Serving Henri Bonneau with Wine, Food, Pairing Tips

 Henri Bonneau also makes wine from 3.5 hectares of vines located in the Laval Saint Roman Gard, and a Les Rouliers, a Vin de Table wine, that is made from a blend that is mostly Grenache.